NHSCS-ORG/Post-Install-Config/README.md

 ##### Part 7
 * Remove MaaS created user account
 * Add a local user with bash as their shell
-* Make this user a memeber of the sudo group.
+* Make this user a member of the sudo group.
 * Pull a password from the [Password Tumbler](https://github.com/NHSCS-ORG/auto-pass-server) and set the users password.

 ##### Part 8
 * Log to the system that thirdboot.sh has completed.
 * Writes  ```thirdboot.check``` with a 1 so that when everyboot.sh runs it can determine the system's current deployment status.

-*Note: After this step network access is no longer a requirement, Everyboot does not check for network acess at boot.*
+*Note: After this step network access is no longer a requirement, Everyboot does not check for network access at boot.*

 ---
 #### Everyboot
 Everyboot.sh runs at boot time to replace the configuration files that may have been replaced by an update.
-Primarly the sudoers and pam.d configuration.
+Primary the sudoers and pam.d configuration.

 ##### Step 1
 * Run a test against our ```.check``` files to determine if deployment has completed or not.